 Accreditations, Awards and Endorsements

-Endorsement The School is an educational affiliate of the British Computing Society, the Chartered Institute for IT
+Endorsement The Department is an educational affiliate of the British Computing Society, the Chartered Institute for IT

-Endorsement The School is is a member of the Oracle Academy.
+Endorsement The Department is is a member of the Oracle Academy.

-Endorsement The School is an Academy of the Computer Technology Industry Association (CompTIA) and deliver their partner program which provides a pathway for students toward a rewarding, high-growth IT career.
+Endorsement The Department is an Academy of the Computer Technology Industry Association (CompTIA) and deliver their partner program which provides a pathway for students toward a rewarding, high-growth IT career.

 Your masters could also provide a foundation for further studies – going on to do a PhD –whether staying on at Manchester Met or going elsewhere.